China's capital issues first major smog alert of winter

 On Wednesday, the government said all 28 Chinese cities in a demanding winter anti-smog campaign met their air quality targets from October to December, the environment ministry.

+However, in a separate statement late on Thursday the MEP warned of “unfavorable weather conditions” for air quality -warmer temperatures and weak winds - in January and February, keeping up pressure on local authorities to meet the politically important air quality targets.

-The 28 northern cities were ordered to cut concentrations of small, breathable particles known as PM2.5 by 10-25 percent during October 2017-March 2018.
+The 28 northern cities were ordered to cut concentrations of PM2.5 by 10-25 percent during October 2017-March 2018.
 They have been curbing industrial output, thinning traffic and cracking down on coal use in a bid to limit smog build-ups.

-Reporting by Josephine Mason and Beijing News Monitoring; editing by Richard Pullin
+Reporting by Josephine Mason, Muyu Xu and Beijing News Monitoring; Editing by Richard Pullin and Kenneth Maxwell